TryHardPranjal/TryHardPranjal/README.md

 ✅ Postman (API testing)
 ✅ JMeter (performance testing)
 Skilled in bug tracking & management with JIRA
+Strong grasp of:
+SDLC
+STLC
+Test case lifecycle
+Defect lifecycle
-Strong grasp of SDLC, STLC, test case lifecycle, and defect lifecycle Familiar with Agile methodology and collaborative QA practices Knowledge of AI/ML concepts to support intelligent system testing
+Familiar with Agile methodology and collaborative QA practices Knowledge of AI/ML concepts for testing intelligent systems

 🧠 What Drives Me
 Passionate about quality, precision, and continuous improvement